CodeQueen-AI/Python-Coding-Journey/README.md

 🔹 Naming Conventions : Rules for naming variables, functions, and classes to keep code clear and consistent

 🔹 Encoding & Character Handling :  The process of converting characters into a specific format for storage, processing, and transmission

+🔹 String Interning : Storing the same string once to save memory

+🔹 String Pool : A memory area for reused strings